- Open Access

 2Birla Institute of Technology, Mesra, Ranchi-835215, Jharkhand, INDIA

-Abstract:- Present scenarios of the worlds biotechnological industries are, enhancement in enzyme productivity and development of new novel techniques for increasing their shelf life.
+Abstract:- Present scenarios of the worlds biotechnological industries are, enhancement in enzyme productivity and development of new techniques for increasing their shelf life.
 Immobilization methodologies provide a base to fulfil all the requirements.
 Several natural and synthetic supports have been assessed for their efficiency for enzyme immobilization.
-In the present study several methods of immobilization have been studied.
+In the present study several adsorption matrices have been used to study whole cell immobilization.
 Brevibacillus formosus BISR-1 and Paenibacillus sp.
 BISR-047, both the strains shows higher chitinase activity (425 IU/ml; 580 IU/ml, respectively) at 2 % entrapment material concentration in all approaches; whereas cells immobilized using agar beads performed better in entrapment outcomes as compared to agarose and alginate beads.
 In case of reusability, Agar-agar beads retained more than 95 % residual activity even up to 5th cycle and more than 60 % up to 10th cycle of re-use.

 Key words: Chitinase; immobilization; Paenibacillus sp.; Brevibacillus formosus; shelf life.